We work with many prestige universities abroad supporting highly specialized training programs for new generations.

 Eni Scholarships in partnership with Luiss – “Sub-Saharan Africa Project”

 With the aim of promoting human capital and contributing to the growth of the African continent, Eni supports training programs for the young by affording them the opportunity to gain know-how and learn about best practice through studying at Luiss.
-Eni and Luiss are offering 10 scholarships to students from Angola, Congo, Ivory Coast, Ghana, Mozambique and Nigeria to attend master degree programs taught in English for the 2020/2021 academic year.
+Eni and Luiss are offering scholarships to students from Angola, Congo, Ivory Coast, Ghana, Mozambique and Nigeria to attend master degree programs taught in English.
 The program envisages the award of a full-ride scholarship to each admitted student, covering tuition fees and the total cost of bed and board in Rome during the 2 academic years.

 Partnerships with international universities